OSU-BMBL/BMBL-analysis-notebooks/RNAseq_Preprocessing_Tutorial.md

 ```
 ./submit_primary_alignment.sh
 ```
+Running the primary alignment will generate the following directories:
+- **alignment_out** : contains .bam, .sam, and .sorted.bam files
+- **fastp_out** : contains R1 and R2 fastq.gz files
+- **result** : contains a pre-alignment directory with .fastp.json and html files

 ## Quantification

-After the alignment is finished, we will submit quantification to generate and RNA-seq count matrix.
+After the alignment is finished, we will submit quantification to generate an RNA-seq count matrix.

 To know if the alignment is finished, run this code: